gvwilson/sensibleadventures/coriandel/coriandel.md

 I ran into a couple of other ghosts in Lady Kembe's service.
-I heard Edward the Dog howl in Apple Bridge when the old king died, and I think I saw Terremaktikak in a tavern in Normous Berth, still waiting for Arshad to return from Sullair.
+I heard Edward the Dog howl in Apple Bridge when the old king died, and I think I saw Terremaktikak in a tavern in Anyalcze, still waiting for Arshad to return from Sullair.
 Magicians have tried to send both of them on, but some ghosts just aren't for sending.